killerfish/aboutme/index.md

 ```
 - Developed and launched two iOS apps from 0->1, including
 a habit tracker app and a VoIP app with backend
-functionality for a business client (Answering Specialists).
+functionality.
-Currently working on a code snippets app, which is in progress.
+- Currently working on a medical app.
 ```

 ### GoHardloop - CEO & Co-founder (November 2019 – February 2021)